ajLapid718/YahooFantasyBasketballScript/README.md

 **How Things Look Like On My End**: Because my computer environment is all set already, all I have to do is open my command line, navigate to the proper directory, type in `ruby 'Start_Active_Players.rb'` or `ruby 'Bench_All_Players'`, and send the enter keystroke to it.

 **In Other Words**: I downloaded the necessary files, have the necessary programs, open the command prompt, journey through the folders via the command prompt, type in what I type in, and press the enter button.
+Then the script is executed and the magic happens.
 I will try to explain things with simplicity in mind.

+**The Result**: The script, using the ChromeDriver file you'll need to install, acts on my behalf!
+It will actually result in logging into my Yahoo account, submitting my e-mail address and password, and hit the Start Active Players button as well as the Next Day arrow icon.
+If you are using the Incognito Mode option in the script file, you can actually witness this happening step by step!
+If you are using the Headless Mode option in the script file, the ChromeDriver will do this without you seeing anything!
+It's awesome and amazing.
+Depending on which script is being used, you will either have your active players started for a certain period of time, bench all your players, and additional features (in the Full Version).
+In the Full Version, you can discover the amount of starts both your team and your opponent's team has each day and for the week.
+In the event that you have more than 10 players who have a game for that day, the script will tell you in the command line who is on the bench after it has started the active players.

 ## Step By Step Functionality